dazraf/interviews/README.md

 ## Exercises

-1. In `RandomFileGeneratorTest` implement one positive test
+1. In `RandomFileGeneratorTest` implement one positive test.
-2. Refactor `RandomFileGenerator` to take an additional parameter for the root path of the file
+2. Refactor `RandomFileGenerator` to take an additional parameter for the root path of the file.
 3. Run `GenerateSmallFile` class.
 3. Implement `SortSmallFile` class.
 4. Can it be made more memory efficient?
 How?